 A big reason to refinance is to get a lower interest rate on your loan.
 Keep a lookout for the mortgage rates as they change over time, and when they drop, it could be a good time to refinance.

 Make sure you compare multiple lenders before deciding on who you want to use to refinance.
-Different lenders could have different interest rates and terms, so don’t just go with the first option you find.
+Different lenders could have different interest rates and terms, this goes for property investment mortgages as well, so don’t just go with the first option you find.

 How Much Equity Do I Have in My Home?

 Do you have 20% equity in the property?
 If you do, you will avoid paying private mortgage insurance, which is a considerable added cost to your monthly payments.